elk-audio/elk-docs/documents/elk_examples_overview.md

 # ELK Examples Overview

+All example files can all be downloaded from our [private elk-examples bitbucket repository](https://bitbucket.org/mindswteam/elk-examples/src/master/), with the binary files they depend on available in [that repository's Downloads section](https://bitbucket.org/mindswteam/elk-examples/downloads/).

-For the main example of costing and controlling a plugin, we have chosen to use the same instrument, the [MDA JX 10 synthesizer](https://sourceforge.net/projects/mda-vst/), using ports of it for all three different plugin formats.
+For the first three examples, on hosting and controlling a plugin, we have chosen to use the same instrument, the [MDA JX 10 synthesizer](https://sourceforge.net/projects/mda-vst/), using ports of it for all three different plugin formats.
 This allows us to better illustrate the slight differences between the formats, than if we had used a different plugin for each.

 ## MDA JX 10 VST 3 Example

-This example contains the following files:
+This example requires the following files:

 1. config_play_vst3.json - the Sushi configuration file.
 2. mda_jx10_vst3_open_stage_control_gui.json - the Open Stage Control GUI.
-3. mda-vst3.vst3.tar.xz - a build of the MDA VST 3 plugins, containing also the JX 10 Synthesizer binary.
+3. [mda-vst3.vst3.tar.xz](https://bitbucket.org/mindswteam/elk-examples/downloads/mda-vst3.vst3.tar.xz) - a build of the MDA VST 3 plugins, containing also the JX 10 Synthesizer binary.
 4. mda-vst3-touchosc-gui.touchosc - a [TouchOSC](https://hexler.net/products/touchosc) GUI controller, mirroring the controls in the Open Stage Control GUI.

 First unpack the tar-file with the plugin to your local drive, and edit the config_play_vst3.json to refer to that path.